plusserver/docs/content/en/container/managed-kubernetes/tutorials/nginx-ingress-deployment.md

 ### Load Balancer with Private IP Address
 You can use any available IP address from the node (1) network 10.250.0.0/16 of the respective PSKE cluster.

+{{< alert title="Important!" >}}
+You may want to use the latest version of the Ingress-nginx chart.
+In order to do so, you can just delete the version flag from the example below.

+Ensure that the software versions and IP addresses are up to date and correctly represent the environment.
+{{< /alert >}}

 Now, install the nginx Ingress Controller using Helm and the key/value pairs from the `values.yaml`:

 ```bash